 Know-how for system tuning

-For the implementation of TPO and in order to resolve specific problems, Primetals Technologies supports its customers with its own experts and with external consultants.
+For the implementation of Through-Process Optimizationand in order to resolve specific problems, Primetals Technologies supports its customers with its own experts and with external consultants.
 These specialists are highly experienced and cover various disciplines, acting as consultants for a wide range of topics; for example, plant operation, quality management, maintenance, or end-customer qualification.
-Primetals Technologies also provides training sessions for steel producers who decide to implement TPO.
+Primetals Technologies also provides training sessions for steel producers who decide to implement Through-Process Optimization.
 In close cooperation with the respective customer, the team of experts devises and incorporates an optimal set of rules into the customer’s TPQC system.
 These rules will ensure better control of the steel-production process, optimize product-quality consistency, and improve general plant operation.
-Overall, the TPO solution of Primetals Technologies is a powerful enabler for the digital advancement of steel production.
+Overall, the Through-Process Optimization solution of Primetals Technologies is a powerful enabler for the digital advancement of steel production.